Counterbalance lift truck operator tests declined by 25%

 The number of counterbalance lift truck operators being tested for the first time was down by 29%, with an even bigger decline of 33% for reach truck operators.

 Overall, across all candidate types, there were around 2,400 reach truck operator tests in 2020, compared to the previous year.

 Nelson said: “With the number of new operators down by around 30% and overwhelming demand in the supply chain, it begs the question of who is filling the gaps?

 “Are untrained people operating trucks?
 Or qualified operators working extremely long hours to cover the deficit and risking fatigue, which could also be jeopardising safe operation.”

-Refresher training also saw a significant decline, with counterbalance and reach truck operator tests down by 22% and 23% respectively from 2019 to 2020.
+Refresher training also saw a significant decline, with counterbalance lift truck tests down by 22% and reach truck operator tests by 23% from 2019 to 2020.

 “Worryingly this means that almost a quarter of the candidates due for refresher training are potentially out there operating without any update on skills – how long before there is a serious incident as a result of this?” added Laura.
 “Some might suggest that these operators may have left the industry, but this is unlikely considering the huge demand on the supply chain during the pandemic.”

 Forklift instructor examinations dropped 50% in 2020

 As well as a decline in operator test numbers, lift truck instructor examinations have also seen a huge dip of 50% since 2020.

 This lack of instructors could also be a key contributor to the deficit in operator training and testing, and also may dampen supply chain organisation’s efforts to catch up on operator training after 2020.